Which is the best

 retains complete turret of the BMP-3, which is now license-built in

 China.
-It has similar firepower and outperforms most current IFVs.
+It has similar firepower and in these terms outperforms most current IFVs.

 range of 4 km.
 This gun can fire both ordinary projectiles and